 Dam Inundation Maps Maps and associated technical studies now will be reviewed by the DOSD.
 Previously, the Governor’s Office of Emergency Services (CalOES) performed the review.
 Dam inundation map review is a pre-requisite for submitting an updated EAP.
 Consequently, it is crucial that the inundation map be completed expeditiously as review times for the DOSD could take up to 2 months due to the number of review requests.

 In other changes, previously-exempt debris basins are now subject to dam inundation mapping requirements.
-Regulations now are based solely on the dam’s downstream hazard classification.
+Dam safety regulations now are based solely on the dam’s downstream hazard classification.
 SB 92 mandated that inundation maps be made public, which was not previously required.

 Emergency Action Plans Dams classified as “extremely high hazard” by the Division of Safety of Dams (DSOD) need submit updated EAPs to CalOES by January 1, 2018.
 The deadline for updated EAPs for ‘high hazard’ dams is January 1, 2019 and for “significant hazard” dams January 1, 2021.